andrewsong90/andrewsong90.github.io/_pages/about.md

 I am currently a postdoctoral research fellow at Brigham and Women's Hospital/Harvard medical school, working with Professor Faisal Mahmood.
 My current research interests are 1) 3D and 2D computational pathology, 2) Multimodal deep learning, and 3) Biomedical signal processing.

 I received Ph.D. from Massachusetts Institute of Technology (MIT) Electrical Engineering and Computer Science (EECS), co-advised by Professors Emery N. Brown (MIT) and Demba Ba (Harvard).
-I was a member of Neuroscience Statistics Research Laboratory (NSRL) @ MIT and Computation, Representation, Inference in Signal Processing (CRISP) group @ Harvard.
 I also have Bachelor’s & M.Eng. degrees, all in EECS, from MIT.
 I served in Republic of Korea Army for two years, during which I worked as a UN peacekeeping force in Lebanon (UNIFIL) for a year.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.